Vatroslav Jagić: Works

-In Berlin, he started publishing the Archiv für slavische Philologie (Archive for Slavic Philology) in 1875, and kept editing it for 45 years.
+In Berlin, he started publishing the Archiv für slavische Philologie (Archive for Slavic Philology) in 1875, which he kept editing for 45 years.
 The periodical focused the attention of scholars and the general public on the Slavs, increasing their interest in Slavic languages and their culture.
-It also confirmed the importance of Slavic studies, its methodology, and its validity as a scholarly discipline.
+It also affirmed the importance of Slavic studies, its methodology, and its validity as a scholarly discipline.

-While in Vienna, his intention was to write an encyclopedia related to the philology of the Slavs.
-This idea led him to write Istorija slavjanskoj filologii [History of Slavic philology].
-This book was published in St. Petersburg in 1910 and in detail describes the development of Slavic studies from the beginning to the end of the 19th century.
+While in Vienna, he developed the idea to organise the publication of a multi-volume encyclopedia of Slavic philology, which began to be realised a decade later in Peterburg.
+The first volume was Jagić's own Istorija slavjanskoj filologii [History of Slavic philology], published in 1910, which meticulously described the development of Slavic studies from the beginnings to the end of the 19th century.
+The following volumes were written by Aleksey Shakhmatov, Stepan Kulbakin, Olaf Broch, and others, but the extensive project was never completed.

 In his work on Old Church Slavic he concluded and proved that the language did not originate in the central plains of Pannonia, as it was previously claimed by Jernej Kopitar and Franz Miklošič, but in southern Macedonia.
 In his later years he also studied the life and works of Juraj Križanić (1618–1683), a Dominican priest that had shown considerable interest in Pan-Slavism and cooperation between Catholicism and Orthodoxy.

-Jagić's work is impressive in scope and quality: Croatian linguist Josip Hamm has remarked that Jagić's collected works would, put together, number more than 100 volumes of large format.
+Jagić's work is regarded as impressive in scope and quality: Croatian linguist Josip Hamm remarked that Jagić's collected works would, put together, number more than 100 volumes of large format, and considers his work to have brought Slavic studies onto an equal footing with the other major philological branches.
+Serbian linguist Aleksandar Belić praised Jagić's style and clarity, as well as the breadth of his scholarly interests.

-Among his most famous students were the Polish Slavic specialist Aleksander Brückner and the Ukrainian poet and scholar Ivan Franko.
+Among his most famous students were the Norwegian slavist Olaf Broch, Polish slavist Aleksander Brückner and the Ukrainian poet and scholar Ivan Franko.